1. The Parents

 In addition to meeting the USCIS requirements that prove a child’s status as an orphan, Taiwan requires proof of relinquishment or abandonment by the child’s birth parents if they are still living.
 Prospective parents are generally unable to adopt a child known to be a relation by blood or marriage.

-Taiwan has an excellent social welfare system and tries to reunite children with birth families or place them with adoptive Taiwanese families.
+Taiwan has an excellent social welfare system and tries to reunite children with their birth families or place them with adoptive Taiwanese families.
 Taiwan’s Waiting Child program is for children with identified needs.
 The standard program (where birth parents get matched with hopeful adoptive parents) is not consistently available and always involves a longer wait than the Waiting Child program.
-If you are only interested in the standard program, please contact your chosen adoption service provider (ASP) for current availability and requirements.
+If you are only interested in the standard program, please get in touch with your chosen adoption service provider (ASP) for current availability and requirements.

-In the Waiting Child program, both genders are available for adoption from Taiwan, with boys more commonly referred for international adoption.
-In 2022, almost 59% of the children placed were boys, and 41% were girls.
-The children in the waiting child program range from two years up to 15 years old, with varying levels of special needs.
+In the Waiting Child program, both genders are available for adoption from Taiwan.
+In 2023, about 44% of the children placed were boys, and 56% were girls.
+The children in the Waiting Child program range in age from 2 to 15 and have varying levels of special needs.

 It is essential to expect every child to have some developmental delay and a complicated birth family history.
 Typically, they enter care due to neglect, abuse, abandonment, and other complications in their birth family that prevent appropriate care.
 You can read more detailed information about The Needs below.

-The youngest children placed for international adoption from Taiwan are typically between 3 and 5 years old.
-However, there are many older kids also waiting for a match.
-Sibling groups are available.
+The youngest children placed for international adoption from Taiwan are typically between 2 and 5 years old.
+However, the majority of the kids placed in recent years are between 5 and 12 years old.
+Sibling groups are available but only to couples.
 The child welfare ministry often places the children in specialized care or with foster families while they wait for adoptive placements.

 4. The Process